svmiller/svmiller.github.io/_posts/2019-09-11-instrumental-variables-2sls.md

 rownames(Correlations) <- colnames(Correlations) <- vars
 ```

 The specified correlation matrix suggests the following relationships.
-First, `x` is fundamentally uncorrelated with anything else.
+First, `control` is fundamentally uncorrelated with anything else.
 Its correlations with the treatment variable, the potential instrument, and the errors are only .001.
 As a result, we are not too interested in this variable for the sake of this exercise.
 Second, the correlation between the treatment variable (`treat`) and the errors is -.5.
 This implies there is a fairly large---however imprecise that language is---negative correlation between the treatment variable that most concerns us and the error term.
 This makes the treatment endogenous to the errors.
 Third, the correlation between the treatment variable and the potential instrument is strong; a correlation of .85 is a strong positive relationship.
 Finally, the correlation between the instrumental variable and the errors is only .001.
 That means that instrumental variable (`instr`) satisfies the [exclusion restriction](https://stats.stackexchange.com/questions/281323/instrumental-variable-exclusion-restriction); it will only affect the outcome through the treatment variable (`treat`).

 We can generate some fake data to illustrate these correlations, though this exercise requires some Cholesky decomposition and more matrix-related stuff than I enjoy doing with data.